williamumboh/williamumboh.github.io/_news/Algorithmica23.md

 related_posts: false
 ---

-New paper in <b>Algorithmica</b>: "The Online Broadcast Range-Assignment Problem" with Mark de Berg and Aleksandar Markovic.
+New paper in **Algorithmica**: "The Online Broadcast Range-Assignment Problem" with Mark de Berg and Aleksandar Markovic.
 This is a journal version of our paper in ISAAC 2020.